MetPX/sarracenia/docs/source/Contribution/Development.rst

 ~~~~~~~~~~

 The sr_insects repository has it's own issues DB, and work on sr_insects is encouraged.
-Both v2 and v3 are supported on the main branch of sr_insects.
+Both v2 and v3 are supported on the stable branch of sr_insects.
 That branch should be
 used to support all development in both versions....